 With deer season in full swing I thought I would take a moment to discuss several of the most popular shoulder mount positions.
 Taxidermy has evolved drastically over the past century.
 My grandfather's "shoulder" mounts would now be considered a neck mount.
 Modern taxidermy offers unlimited choices to which the only limit is your imagination.
 We will look at the four most popular positions:

 Visit my favorite taxidermy supply company to view all options: www.mckenziesp.com

-1. Upright.
-This is the classic deer mount.
+1. Upright: This is the classic deer mount.
 It is a proud position normally mounted with ears in the alert position.
 A slight turn to the left or right can accentuate the antlers.
-This pose must be hung lower on the wall but does not stick out as far.
+This pose must be hung lower on the wall but does not extend as far from the wall.

-2. Semi Sneak.
-This is a relaxed pose that looks great with a small or large turn.
+2. Semi-Sneak: This is a relaxed pose that looks great with a small or large turn.
 This position allows for the ears to be mounted either alert or relaxed, or my personal favorite, one of each.
-It can be hung higher on the wall but sticks out from the wall a little further than an Upright.
+It can be hung higher on the wall but extends from the wall a little further than an upright mount.

-3. Full Sneak.
-This is the most relaxed pose.
+3. Full Sneak: This is the most relaxed pose.
 This position looks good either with both ears alert or both ears relaxed.
 Not as popular as the Upright and Semi Sneak but a nice addition to any trophy room.
-It can be hung the highest on the wall but also sticks out the farthest.
+It can be hung the highest on the wall but also extends the farthest from the wall.

 4. Wall Pedestal: This pose has been on the market for about a decade but started gaining popularity within the last several years.
 This is a beautiful pose that adds a spark of creativity and movement that the other three positions do not allow.
 It has a cut out "shadow" section that is either covered in buckskin or felt.